Kiryū (band): 2017–2020: 10th anniversary celebrations

-Manjushage, Takemasa and Mahiro's break (2021–present)
+2020–present: Takemasa and Mahiro's break and hiatus

 In February 2021, the single "Nue" was released.
 At the same time, Mitsuki was diagnosed with retinal detachment and had to suspend his activities until April.
-They performed for the third time at Nippon Budokan on April 10th, and the concert was also streamed online via Zaiko website.
+They performed for the third time at Nippon Budokan on April 10, and the concert was also streamed online via Zaiko website.
 Manjushage, the seventh album, was released on June 23.
-In August, leader and guitarist Takemasa announced that he would no longer participate in Kiryū's public performances from December 16th, but would continue to produce and compose the band's works.
+In August, leader and guitarist Takemasa announced that he would no longer participate in Kiryū's public performances from December 16, but would continue to produce and compose the band's works.

 In 2022, they released the single "Zekū Zeshiki" on February 24 and "Kodoku" on July 13, announcing a 15th anniversary tour, running from October to December.
 A few days before the tour started, Mahiro revealed that he would be taking a break after the end of this tour, after being diagnosed with anxiety disorder and depression.
 The remaining three members stated that the band will continue as normal.
+On June 11, 2022 Kiryu appeared at the event Visual Kei Shugi alongside Penicillin, Versailles and Alice Nine.

+Despite efforts to keep the band going after two members' break, in July 2023, the group announced that they will be going on indefinite hiatus after one last show on December 16, 2023, their 16-year career anniversary.

 My Dragon

 My Dragon was a humorous alter-ego group of Kiryū, where the members danced and sang, not necessarily playing their instruments.
 Mahiro Kurosaki performed as Dandy Maro, Takemasa Kujō as Beauty Tama, Mitsuki Sakai as Charity Miki, Hiyori Isshiki as Panty Hiwai, and Junji Tokai as Pretty JuJu.
 With the exception of single CDs distributed exclusively at concerts since 2009, they debuted in February 2011 with "Nijigen Complex".
 In July 2014 they released the single "IDOL Sengen!?".
 On May 30, 2016, their third and final release took place: "Stardust Dream", where they performed with the concept of male anime idols.

-Being a side band, they did few live performances and were sometimes a opening act for Kiryū.
+Being a side band, they did few live performances and were sometimes an opening act for Kiryū.
 The profit from their concerts went to charities, such as helping victims of the 2011 Tōhoku earthquake and tsunami and Kumamoto earthquake in 2016.
-They used to perform every year on April 1st.
+They used to perform every year on April 1.
 On April 1, 2018, they made their last performance and My Dragon ended.